kanzure/python-vaults/README.md

 Internal details... let's see..
 Well, everything begins in `__main__` at the end.
 The two magic functions are `setup_vault` and `sign_transaction_tree`.

-The script can only be run if bitcoind -regtest is running in the background.
+The script can only be run if `bitcoind -regtest` is running in the background.
 It currently looks for `~/bitcoin/bitcoin.conf` to figure out the bitcoin RPC parameters.
+(TODO: Spin up regtest nodes automatically, especially for tests.)

 `PlannedInput`, `PlannedOutput`, and `PlannedTransaction` are custom classes that represent the transaction tree.
-The real bitcoin transactions are assembled in place hanging off of these objects. `child_outputs` is for the outputs on the current transaction, while `child_transactions` are a list of possible child transactions.
+The real bitcoin transactions are assembled in place hanging off of these objects. `output_utxos` is for the outputs on the current transaction, while `child_transactions` on a `PlannedUTXO` are a list of possible child transactions.
 Obviously, because double spending is forbidden, only one of those child transactions can make it into the blockchain.

 `ScriptTemplate` and its descendents are how UTXOs can describe themselves.
 Each UTXO in the planned transaction tree can use one of a limited number of